Anna-Nirvana/birdsarereal/index.md

 _When you are finished, turn left and walk up to the pavilion.
 Stop among the colorful sculptures._

-## Nest
+## Nest the Best
 If you're a bird, you're **OVIPAROUS** -- that means you start out your life in a comfy little egg.
 Well, little if you're a hummingbird––only about 1/2 an inch long––but not if you're an ostrich.
 A single ostrich egg can weigh up to five pounds.
 Tree swallows lay bright pink eggs.
 Mourning doves are the speediest nest builders, putting together a complete crib in as little as two days.

 _When you feel like hatching, cross over the pavillion and make your way to Nightingale Hall._